gek64/gek64/README.md

 ### Hi there 👋
-- ♥️ Open Source Programmer, Like to play video games
+- ♥️ Open Source Programmer
 - 😎 Feel free to talk to me

 ### Projects 🎰